kleinbottle/swanlotus/content/blogs/are-there-coincidences/are-there-coincidences.md

 <http://tinyurl.com/oqgd4>

 But ponder the deeper philosophical implications of this experiment.
 What does it mean on a larger scale or deeper level?
 It raises the possibility that there may be a "something" that interconnects twinned particles.
 Can that something also connect each and every one of us?
 Who knows?
 Reality seems stranger than the imagination.

 So what does this imply for coincidences?
 It may very well mean that there are no coincidences.
 The law of karma and its inevitability may one day be a consequence of one of the strangest results thrown up by science.
 That interconnecting something may hold the key to some of the great mysteries of life.

+Bell's theorem
+Nobel Prize for Physics 2022: citation and YT
+David Bohm what he predicted but not the way he predicted